eyeonus/Trade-Dangerous/README.txt

     --near station
       Only considers stations within reach of the specified system.
       --near chango

+    --one-stop
+    -1
+      When multiple items or ships are listed, only lists stations which have all of them.

     --limit N
       Limit how many results re shown